leanstacks/.github/pull_request_template.md

 - Issue: [ISSUE-123](https://example.com/ISSUE-123)
 - ...

-## :memo: Engineer's Checklist
+## :memo: Checklist

-_Engineers must complete the following tasks._
+_Pull request authors must complete the following tasks before marking the PR as ready to review._

 - [ ] Complete a self-review of changes
 - [ ] Unit tests have been created or updated